MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 - A user account in the administrative forest who authenticates with a password.
 This could be, a user who needs permanent 24x7 administrative permissions and logs on from a device which cannot support strong authentication.

 - A user account in the administrative forest, with a smartcard or virtual smartcard (for example, an account with an offline smartcard, needed for rare maintenance tasks)

-For organizations concerned about the potential for credential theft or misuse, the [Using Azure MFA for activation](use-azure-mfa-for-activation.md) guide includes instructions for how to configure MIM to require an additional out of band check at the time of role activation.

 ## Delegate Active Directory permissions